How to Get Rid of Millipedes

 • To find shelter during heavy rain (which disrupts their natural habitat)

-If you notice several millipedes in your home, you'll know that there are probably breeding and coming in from your lawn, mulch or compost piles, or from damp scattered leaves and other debris near your house's foundation.
+If you notice several millipedes in your home, you'll know that they are probably breeding and coming in from your lawn, mulch or compost piles, or from damp scattered leaves and other debris near your house's foundation.

-Where do Millipedes Live Indoors?
+Where Do Millipedes Live Indoors?

 Because they are crawlers, millipedes are most typically spotted on lower floors, basements, laundry rooms, and in bathrooms (proximity to moisture).
 Most millipedes that do wander into your house eventually die from lack of moisture.
 But in basements with plenty of moisture, millipedes can survive for longer periods of time.

-What do Millipedes Eat?
+What Do Millipedes Eat?

 Are Millipedes Poisonous?

-Millipedes are nuisance pests, but they do not bite like centipedes sometimes can, and are not poisonous or dangerous to humans.
+Millipedes are nuisance pests, but they do not bite like centipedes sometimes can and are not poisonous or dangerous to humans.
 But that doesn't mean they are defenseless.
 Some millipedes excrete an odorous liquid from their side glands, which scientists believe is toxic to spiders, insects, and small animals.
 The glandular liquid from some millipedes may even cause small blisters on your hands if you try to handle them.
 If you ever have to handle a millipede, be sure to wash your hands afterward!

 Millipedes vs. Centipedes

 Another primary difference you'll notice is that millipedes move very slowly and they burrow, while centipedes are known for their agility and speed (they will dart around).
-Shorter species of millipede will also curl up in a ball when threatened, like roly-polies.
+Shorter species of millipedes will also curl up in a ball when threatened, like roly-polies.

 One other thing: centipedes can bite/sting if handled, though they aren't typically a threat to humans.